 Simply drop off your donations in the bin just outside of Fellowship Hall by the children’s ministries bulletin board.
 If you have any questions, please contact Trephina Bedell, firstname.lastname@example.org or 847-359-1549.
 More information on Operation Christmas Child can be found at

-We’re doing this to get ready for a great packing party on November 5, 2018.
+We’re doing this to get ready for a great packing party in November.
 Working year round gives us extra time to carefully choose special items for the shoebox.
 These shoeboxes really matter.
 An OCC shoebox might be the only gift a child ever receives.
 Even if you can’t make it, you can participate by donating something to include in the shoeboxes.
 Items must be new.
 For a complete list of accepted items, please visit our Operation Christmas Child page.